LordAlucard90/TDD-ByExample/Part01 - The Money Example/steps_explanation.md

 Since the step to write the *$5 + 10 CHF = $10 if rate is 2:1* test is  too still too big, has been introduced Franc by copying dollar.

 Copy and past is a bad but necessary choice, the next steps will remove this duplication before to write a new test.

+## Step 06: common equals

+To remove the redundant `equals` a Money super class is needed.

+First `protected amount` is created in Money and removed from Dollar, then equals is moved up to Money.

+To refactor Franc is necessary test his `equals` first, then are made the same passages of Dollar on Franc.